darbio/Lookups/Readme.md

 * An interface is required to maintain the list (CRUD an organization type)
 * You need to either:
   * Maintain a relationship on an object.
-In a RDMS world, this is easy, but what if you are using NoSQL?
+In a RDBMS world, this is easy, but what if you are using NoSQL?
 Relationships in NoSQL are not [wunderbar](http://en.wiktionary.org/wiki/wunderbar).
   * Maintain the object inside the NoSQL entity.
 This can lead to problems with data being out of sync.

 ## The solution

 ### Background

 When I'm modelling (domain model, not catwalk...
-I gave that up) I like to try and keep as much of the domain model in [POCO form](http://en.wikipedia.org/wiki/Plain_Old_CLR_Object).
+I gave that up), I like to try and keep as much of the domain model in [POCO form](http://en.wikipedia.org/wiki/Plain_Old_CLR_Object).

-Relationships are mapped as references to other types, as per this pseudocode, which represents an prganization with an array of employees, and an organization type:
+Relationships are mapped as references to other types, as per this pseudocode, which represents an organization with an array of employees, and an organization type:

 ```
 class organization {